 You should be certain to claim the appropriate tariff(s) for visits to Personal Care Home (PCH) patients.
-Here are some tips for specific instances to help ensure your claims are processed without any hassle.
+For hassle-free processing of your PCH claims, here are some tips for specific instances.

 Visits during routine attendance at a PCH

-According to Rule of Application16 in the Physician’s Manual, visits for routine attendances at PCHs are paid as follows:
+According to Rule of Application 16 in the Physician’s Manual, payment of visits for routine attendances at PCHs are:

-- Benefits listed under Tariff 8511 (Chronic Care) in the General Schedule shall apply for a routine visit to a chronic care patient in such an institution to examine, assess or evaluate the patient’s condition, and give advice as necessary to the patient and/or the nursing staff concerning management of the patient.
+- Benefits listed under Tariff 8511 — Chronic Care in the General Schedule shall apply for a routine visit to a chronic care patient in such an institution to examine, assess or evaluate the patient’s condition, and give advice as necessary to the patient and/or the nursing staff concerning the management of the patient.

-Therefore, there are two types of visits which can occur during your routine attendance at a PCH:
+Therefore, there are two types of visits that can occur during your routine attendance at a PCH:

-However, an illness which is chronic, or which has previously been diagnosed by the physician but is not in an acute phase at the time of the visit, does not qualify as an “acute illness”.
+An illness that is chronic or previously diagnosed as chronic but is not in an acute phase at the time of the visit does not qualify as an acute illness.